tjardoo/openai-client/README.md

 ## Moderation

-Given a input text, outputs if the model classifies it as violating OpenAI's content policy.
+Given some input text, outputs if the model classifies it as potentially harmful across several categories.

 ### Create moderation

-Classifies if text violates OpenAI's Content Policy
+Classifies if text is potentially harmful.

 ```rust
 use openai_dive::v1::api::Client;